Medicaid Prescription Drugs:

 Agency Affected: Department of Health and Human Services

-Comments: CMS continues to analyze the draft monthly Affordable Care Act FUL data, including the relationship of these FULs to the National Average Drug Acquisition Cost pricing, as the agency continues to work to implement the FUL provisions of section 1927(e)(4) of the Social Security Act.
+Comments: As of August 19, 2015, CMS had not released the PPACA-based FULs.
+CMS continues to analyze draft monthly PPACA-based FUL data, including the relationship of these FULs to the National Average Drug Acquisition Cost pricing.
 According to officials, CMS has not released this analysis publicly.

 Recommendation: The Secretary of HHS should direct the Administrator of CMS to monitor the relationship between PPACA-based FULs and the NADACs on an ongoing basis to help determine whether PPACA-based FULs effectively control federal Medicaid expenditures without reducing beneficiary access to drugs subject to FULs over time.